seankrienke/CS386-Project/Inception.md

 - the app would be effective, desirability seems to be a case by case basis

 **Assessment:** Some people don't want to get up in the morning, this app is not for them.

+## Interview 3:

+**Summary:** This app isn't something that anyone would completely depend on to wake up, although it does help with creating structure and starting the day actually feeling awake

+**Interviewer:** Aiden Halili
+**Interviewee:** Trevor Rapp
+**When:** 9/10/21
+**Consumer Segments:** Non-morning person

+**Key Insights:**
+- Alarm sound doesn't matter as long as it can awaken someone
+- Level-up system would help stay motivated
+- Other features can be nice, but the alarm is most important

+**Representative Quotes:**
+-"Typically the first hour Im awake, Im pretty relaxed i guess.
+Not very active."
+-"I've been mostly happy without an alarm because my work schedule is consistent."

+**Hypotheses that were validated:**
+- Those with consistent daily schedules see less of a need for this app
+- Even people who can get themselves up at the same time everyday still feel somewhat tired in the morning
+- The alarm should take precedence over anything else

+**Assessment:** Nice to have

 ## 4. Final value proposition and consumer segments